johndunne2019/pands-project/README.md

 4. Column 4 contains petal width in cm
 5. Column 5 contains the name of the species of Iris flower

-The data set is available to view in my repository - "Fishers_Iris_data_set.csv"
+The data set is available to view in my repository - "Fishers_Iris_data_set.csv" at this link: https://github.com/johndunne2019/pands-project/blob/master/Fishers_Iris_data_set.csv

 **What is unique about the Fisher's Iris data set?**